 2. Why do both Levels A & B feature Manuscript handwriting?

 Most students need two full years to completely master Manuscript before transitioning into Cursive.
 From computer screens to street signs to school textbooks, we all live in a “Manuscript world,” so true proficiency is essential for life.

 The traditional Palmer method is reflected throughout A Reason For Handwriting®.
 We do not teach a style like D’Nealian or Getty/Dubay, because mastering Manuscript is so important to learning.
 Shortcuts to Cursive handwriting often create challenges for students; research has established that teaching one style of text for reading, while using a completely different style for handwriting, can lead to significant learning problems.

 4. When should we use the Transition Worktext?

-You may choose to use the Transition Worktext in whatever year your children transition from Manuscript to Cursive – ideally grade 3.
+You may choose to use the Transition Worktext in whatever year your children transition from Manuscript to Cursive – ideally grade 2 or 3.

 The Transition Worktext contains 27 weeks of Manuscript review lessons.
 Most students need only a few before moving into the 9 weeks of Transition lessons.
 Following those, there are 27 weekly Cursive lessons.

 The Transition Worktext allows a parent to provide each child with a truly individualized course of study over a full school year.

 When the Transition Worktext is used in grade 2, it should be substituted for the second full year (Level B) of Manuscript instruction, then followed by Cursive Worktext C in grade 3.
 If the Transition Worktext is used in grade 3, eliminate Cursive Worktext C and use Cursive D for grade 4.